seveas/whelk/README.rst

 contain a "-", it will find those even if you spell it with a "_".
 So e.g.
 :file:`run-parts` can be found as :func:`shell.run_parts`.

+If your command is not valid as a python identifier, even after substituting dashes for underscores, you can using the :class:`shell` object as a dict.
+This dict also accepts full paths to commands, even if they are not on your :data:`$PATH`.

 Attributes of the :class:`shell` instance are all callables.
 Arguments to this callable get mapped to arguments to the command via a :class:`subprocess.Popen` object.
 Keyword arguments get mapped to keyword arguments for the